-Apple's Privacy Changes Broke Ad Targeting
+How Did Apple's Privacy Changes Break Ad Targeting?

 Apple's iOS 14.5 App Tracking Transparency framework required explicit user consent for cross-app tracking.
 The results were devastating for advertisers: only about 4% of Facebook users opted in.
 This single change increased mobile acquisition costs by 30–40% and made it significantly harder to target high-value audiences.
 Brands that previously achieved 4–5x ROAS dropped to 1.5–2x overnight.

-Ad Platform Costs Keep Rising
+Why Do Ad Platform Costs Keep Rising?

 Every major ad platform has seen significant cost inflation.
 There is nowhere cheap left to advertise.